Back to blog

 Slang to understand before you repeat it

 Mexican gay slang is not one tidy dictionary.
 Some words are community terms.
 Some are insults.
 Some are reclaimed by certain people.
+For the full breakdown of which words are safe, risky, or off-limits for learners, see the Mexican gay slang guide.

 Some are racialized, class-coded, gendered, or tied to older ideas about masculinity.
 A foreigner repeating them without context can sound careless fast.